CMSgov/beneficiary-fhir-data/dev/db_devops/readme.md

    This is to ensure that new tables added to the database are backup without editing script.

 3. `pg_dump_fhir_tables.sh`
    This is the script that actually runs the pg_dump.
 It takes a table name as parameter

 4. `fhirdb_pg_dump_all_tabs_20190514.sh`
    This is the script that has been generated for May 14, 2019.
-   It runs all the pg_dump concurrently.
+   It runs all the pg_dump concurrently, so they can complete in a reasonable time.
 It waits until all pg_dump are done, upload to AW S3 and sent a report out to a distribution list.

+## PG_RESTORE scripts

+*ToDo*

+## Replica Promote Scripts

+*ToDo*